andreinapruiu/Coffee-and-a-good-Book/README.md

 ## Introduction
 aici ma gandeam sa zicem ce si cum cu proiectul, de ce am ales sa il facem, de unde pana unde ideea, ce am folosit(ca tehnologii) si ce a facut fiecare
+### ***Motive***
+The main reason for doing this project is an assignment for college.
+Also, we thought that it may be interesting to try and get out of our comfort zone, working with new technologies and to self-impose a deadline for the final version of the website.

+### ***About***
+Coffee and a good Book is a website that uses your preferences to determine which genre is the best for you and suggests a book based on your answers on different questions.
+We tried to make it look at good as we could in the time frame we had using Bootstrap and other CSS knowledge we had.

+We used Pyhton and JavaScript for database and site interractions.

 ## About the project
 aici detaliem proiectul, poate facem si un demo pe youtube, explicam poate unele bucati de cod daca simtim nevoia si cum poate sa ajute